 How much does a $250,000 annuity pay per month?

-Our data revealed that a $250,000 annuity would pay between $1,120 and $3,415 per month if you use a lifetime income rider.
-The payments are based on the age you buy the annuity contract and the length of time before taking the money.
+Our data revealed that a $250,000 annuity would pay between $1,120 and $3,415 monthly if you use a lifetime income rider.
+The payments are based on the age you buy the annuity contract and the time before taking the money.

 How much does a $500,000 annuity pay per month?

-Our data revealed that a $500,000 annuity would pay between $2,542 and $6,831 per month if you use a lifetime income rider.
-The payments are based on the age you buy the annuity contract and the length of time before taking the money.
+Our data revealed that a $500,000 annuity would pay between $2,542 and $6,831 monthly if you use a lifetime income rider.
+The payments are based on the age you buy the annuity contract and the time before taking the money.

 How much does a $750,000 annuity pay per month?

-Our data revealed that a $750,000 annuity would pay between $3,813 and $10,246 per month if you use a lifetime income rider.
-The payments are based on the age you buy the annuity contract and the length of time before taking the money.
+Our data revealed that a $750,000 annuity would pay between $3,813 and $10,246 monthly if you use a lifetime income rider.
+The payments are based on the age you buy the annuity contract and the time before taking the money.

 How much does a $1,000,000 annuity pay per month?

-Our data revealed that a $1,000,000 annuity would pay between $5,083 and $13,661 per month if you use a lifetime income rider.
-The payments are based on the age you buy the annuity contract and the length of time before taking the money.
+Our data revealed that a $1,000,000 annuity would pay between $5,083 and $13,661 monthly if you use a lifetime income rider.
+The payments are based on the age you buy the annuity contract and the time before taking the money.

 How much does a $100,000 annuity pay per month in the future?

-After researching 326 annuity products from 57 insurance companies, our data calculated that a $100,000 annuity will pay:
+After researching 326 annuity products from 57 insurance companies, our data calculated that a $100,000 annuity would pay:

 How much does a $ 1,000-a-month annuity cost?